stoj-cyber/stoj-cyber/README.md

 - 👋 Hi, I’m @stoj-cyber
 - 👀 I’m interested in Programming languages
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python
 - 📫 How to reach me in TG

 <!---